philmar1/PIK3CA-mutation-prediction/README.md

 - data_engineering: Data engineer data to create train and eval data.
 Also scale and shuffle data.
 Run `kedro run --pipeline=data_engineering`
 - training: Train models using declared train and eval dataloaders.
 Run `kedro run --pipeline=training`

 The pipelines can be visualized using kedro viz.
-Here is the visualization of the functions and datasets used in the DualStream training process, from processing to training.
+Here is the visualization of the functions and datasets used in training the AttentionBasedNet model, from processing to training.
 ![Alt text](images/kedro-pipeline_png.png)

 All config parameters are found in conf/base/parameters and data location in conf/base/catalog.yml